preeti999/Bank-managment/README.md

 # Bank-managment

-The system provides the access to the customer to create an account first, after creating account the have access to deposite/withdraw/and view our account.
+This project provides access to the customer to create an account, after creating account user can access other features like deposit money/withdraw money/ and view account details